hotio/website/includes/annotations.md

 17. Possible values are `auto`, `legacy` or `nftables`.
 The default is `auto`, this will try to use the most modern method available.
 If this doesn't work, you can try forcing it to `legacy` or `nftables`.

 18. See `UNBOUND_ENABLED` info for more details.

+19. This will start Privoxy on the default port 8118 when set to `true`.
+Default config can be changed in `/config/privoxy`.